 Subject: Fraud, Theft, Waste, and Abuse

-The purpose of this policy is to clarify agency responsibilities to effectively implement internal controls that aid in the prevention and detection of fraud, theft, waste, or abuse, along with the requirements for reporting.
+The purpose of this section of SAAM is to clarify agency responsibilities to effectively implement internal controls that aid in the prevention and detection of fraud, theft, waste, or abuse, along with the requirements for reporting.
 This policy applies to any fraud, theft, waste, or abuse or suspected fraud, theft, waste, or abuse involving any employee (including management), consultant, vendor, contractor, outside agency, or person doing business with an agency or in any other relationship with an agency.

 Managing the Business Risk of Fraud: A Practical Guide

 All organizations are subject to fraud risks.
 Large frauds have led to the downfall of entire organizations, massive investment losses, significant legal costs, incarceration of key individuals, and erosion of confidence in capital markets.
 Publicized fraudulent behavior by key executives has negatively impacted the reputations, brands, and images of many organizations around the globe.